Celebrate your new sewing hobby and take it to the next level!

 The year 2020 was filled with losses—jobs, businesses, and very tragically, loved ones… It was a dark and confusing year that will undoubtedly stir negative emotions for a very long time.

 While restaurants and small businesses went under, sewing and crafting industries exploded.
 During quarantines, people who longed to learn the art of sewing, but never had the time, were forced to stay home.
 And all at once, they had a whole lot of time.
 Many took the plunge and bought domestic sewing machines.
-To this day, manufacturers are still scrambling to meet the demands.
+It took months for manufacturers to meet the demands.

 If fabric and sewing machine sales are an indication of where the industry is headed, it might be a good idea to buy stock in the multi-billion dollar quilting and sewing industry.
-This is a hobby that’s “in,” and it’s here to stay.
+This is a hobby that’s “in,” and it looks like it’s here to stay.

-It warms my heart that so many newcomers are loving this new hobby.
+It warms my heart that so many newcomers are enjoying the hobby that I’ve come to love.
 I feel blessed when I get to share a small slice of that joy.
 Some of you may know my story; I started sewing when my oldest was just a few months old.
 I was desperate to find relief for my son’s extreme eczema, so I bought some organic cotton fabric and dusted off an old machine.
 My first attempts at apparrel were, let’s say, less than desirable.
 But through trial and lots of errors, I gained confidence.
 My sewing skills improved exponentially.
 In that spirit, here are some tips that I’ve learned over the years.
 Maybe these tidbits can help take you to the next level, or reaffirm that you’re on the winning track.

 - STEAM PRESS every stinkin’ seam:

-As I was learning to sew, I wanted my projects done yesterday.
-I thought pressing was an extra step for finicky types who had a lot of extra time on their hands.
+As I was learning to sew, I wanted my projects done yesterday, especially with littles running around.
+I thought pressing was an extra step for finicky types who had a lot of extra time.
 I begrudgingly took a fellow quilter’s advice one day and started pressing my seams.
 WHOA!
 Like magic, pressing with a very hot steam iron changed the appearance of my seams and significantly improved my accuracy.
 It’s certainly visually more appealing to press as you go, which can be an inspiration to finish your projects.
-Now that it’s part of the process, it doesn’t even feel like work anymore.
+And now that it’s part of the process, it doesn’t feel like work anymore.

 But why do I need to measure my quilt when I can just cut some strips, sew them onto the sides of the quilt and then cut off the excess?